NativeScript/capacitor-docs/explaining-the-examples.md

 };
 ```

-This can be used inside your Ionic web codebase with the following:
+Usage in your Ionic web codebase:

 ```typescript
 import { native } from '@nativescript/capacitor';